 The Baja California Peninsula is located in the North of Mexico and separates the Pacific Ocean from the Gulf of California or Mar de Cortez.
-It extends 775 miles (1,247 km) from Mexicali in the North to Cabo Sal Lucas in the South.
+It extends 775 miles (1,247 km) from Mexicali in the North to Cabo San Lucas in the South.
 The borderline with central Mexico is the Colorado River.
-The total area of the Peninsula is 55,360 sq mi (143,390 sq km), roughly the same surface of Nepal.
+The total area of the Peninsula is 55,360 sq mi (143,390 sq km), roughly the same surface as Nepal.

-The peninsula is home to several distinct ecoregions.
+The peninsula is home to several distinct eco-regions.
 Most of the peninsula is deserts and xeric shrublands, although pine-oak forests are found in the mountains at the northern and southern ends of the peninsula.
 The south tip of the peninsula, which was formerly an island, has many species with affinities to tropical Mexico.

 Baja California is extremely biodiverse along its coasts.
 The Gulf of California and Baja California’s shores are home to one-third of Earth’s marine mammal species.
 California sea lions live on the state’s islands, while various types of whales, including the blue whale, breed in the region’s waters.

 Every year gray whales migrate more than 10,000 miles between their summer feeding grounds in the Arctic and the coastal lagoons of the southern Baja peninsula.